One of the questions I hear most often is something along the lines of…

 So for example, if they want to pay in full, apply the “Pay in Full” workflow.
 That workflow would send a proposal with ONLY the pay in full option for them to select.
 Once that full payment is received and after they sign the contract (if that’s when payment is due), then the rest of the workflow will finish out your process without waiting for another payment to come in.

 This option is probably the simplest to create.
-However, it assumes your client will know which payment option they want before you even send them a proposal.
+However, it assumes your client will know which payment plan they want before you even send them a proposal.

 The workflow will run as soon as the invoice is “paid in full.”
 This is because the client has satisfied that first payment (100% of whatever package they chose).
 For clients who choose to pay in full, no other invoices are required.
 The workflow can run without needing to wait for more payments.
 However, if they chose the “50/50” package, you’ll need to manually add the remaining balance.
 You can either add it to the same invoice or create a 2nd invoice and send it later on in the workflow (or send it manually as appropriate).